Trevor Huddleston: After retirement

 After his retirement from episcopal office in 1983, Huddleston continued anti-apartheid work, having become president of the Anti-Apartheid Movement in 1981.
 He continued to campaign against the imprisonment of children in South Africa, and was able to vote as an honorary South African in the first democratic elections on 27 April 1994.
 He briefly returned to South Africa but found it too difficult with his diabetic condition and increasing frailty, and returned to Mirfield.
-In October 1994 he was involved in the establishment of the Living South Africa Memorial, the UK's memorial to all those who lost lives under political violence, at St Martin-in-the-Fields church, London, which raised funds for education in the newly democratic South Africa, and campaigned for ongoing investment in the region, under a call to action 'It takes more than a vote to get over apartheid'.
+In October 1994, he was involved in the establishment of the Living South Africa Memorial, the UK's memorial to all those who lost lives under political violence, at St Martin-in-the-Fields church, London, which raised funds for education in the newly democratic South Africa, and campaigned for ongoing investment in the region, under a call to action, "It takes more than a vote to get over apartheid".

 In 1994, he received honours from Tanzania (Torch of Kilimanjaro) and was awarded the Indira Gandhi Award for Peace, Disarmament and Development.
-In the 1998 New Year Honours he was appointed Knight Commander of the Order of St Michael and St George (KCMG).
+In the 1998 New Year Honours, he was appointed Knight Commander of the Order of St Michael and St George (KCMG).

-In 1994, Huddleston was awarded an honorary Doctor of Humane Letters (L.H.D.) degree from Whittier College.
+In 1994, Huddleston was awarded an honorary Doctor of Humane Letters (LHD) degree from Whittier College.